 I doubt the true purpose of the world’s first three hour television documentary shot on 8mm film is to answer the question it purportedly raises.
 It’s more: how do I do this?
 How do I use what I know about filmmaking to engage this community in dialogue and self awareness?

 In his next film, The Invisible City, James Blue reassumes directorial authority.
 He begins relying on video, and takes a more purposeful direction.
-But Who Killed Fourth Ward?, made in 1977, the same year he founded the Southwest Alternate Media Project, is an authentically open ended exploration of the potential of regional filmmaking.
+But Who Killed Fourth Ward?: A Non-fiction Mystery in Three Parts, made in 1977, the same year he founded the Southwest Alternate Media Project, is an authentically open ended exploration of the potential of regional filmmaking.

 Brian Huberman and Ed Hugetz, the crew members who joined James Blue on his journey into the Fourth Ward, introduced the screening in Eugene via Skype.
 They were sitting in Huberman’s office at the Rice University, where Huberman is associate professor of film in the Visual and Dramatic Arts department.
 Both Brian Huberman, and Ed Hugetz, who is now the Associate Vice President for Planning for the University of Houston, have had long and active careers as regional filmmakers.